 Eat sugar, get hives.
 Drink coffee, get hives.
 Talk.
 Walk.
 Breathe.
 Hives.
 More hives.
 Even more hives.
 There is no rhyme or reason to the postpartum hormones that have taken over my body.
 I’ve gotten used to my family members calling out, “You’re breaking out”, and the skin changes that come along with it.
 In other news, baby boy has the softest, most lovely skin ever.
 You’re welcome, son.
 You’re welcome.

 After weeks of feeling pain while walking, and wondering why my stomach wasn’t going down even when I exercised and ate right, I talked to my doctor about it.
 She checked me out and diagnosed me with diastasis recti.
 Basically my ab muscles are shot from pregnancy, so my core is a wreck.
 Who needs core muscles when you’re lifting a baby up a million times a day?
 Years from now, when he’s playing basketball, or dancing in a theater production with his strong, able muscles, I’ll be sure to bring this up to him.

 Swollen, bleeding gums

-My son is exclusively breastfed which means he is literally sucking the nutrients out of my body.
+My son is exclusively breastfed which means he is literally sucking the nutrients out of my body after childbirth.
 No matter how many prenatal vitamins I take, or leafy, green vegetables I eat, I can hardly keep up with the vitamins I need to stay healthy.
 I just brush, floss, and use mouthwash and hope that I still have a few teeth left by the time he starts eating solids.